dermen/simemc/README.md

 * possible some other python dependencies, Try running the tests and install missing dependencies using PIP

 ## Testing
 From the repository root run `pytest`.
-Then, if pytest-mpi is installed,  run e.g. `mpirun -n 2 pytest --with-mpi --no-summary -q`.
+Then, optionally test the `mpi4py` installation using e.g. `mpirun -n 2 pytest --with-mpi --no-summary -q` (provided `pytest-mpi` is installed).